pivotal/docs-tap/namespace-provisioner/customize-installation.md

   **<a id ='git-add-resources'></a>Add additional resources to your namespace from your GitOps repo**

-    - `additional_sources` is an array of locations of your Git repositories which contain Platform Operator templated resources to be created on the provisioned namespaces, in addition to the default resources that are shipped with Tanzu Application Platform.
+    - `additional_sources` is an array of locations of your Git repositories that contain Platform Operator templated resources to be created on the provisioned namespaces, in addition to the default resources that are shipped with Tanzu Application Platform.
     - See the "fetch" section of the  [kapp controller App](https://carvel.dev/kapp-controller/docs/v0.43.2/app-spec/) specification  for the format.
 Only the Git type fetch is supported.
     - `additional_sources[].git` can have secretRef specified for providing authentication details for connecting to a private Git repository.
 See [Git Authentication for Private repository](use-case3.md) for more details.
-The following paramaeters are available:
+The following parameters are available:

        - `name`: Name of the secret to be imported to use as valuesFrom in kapp.
        - `namespace`: Namespace where the secret exists.